Honoring Black History With Food

 FoodCorps is as committed to the wellbeing of our staff as we are to the students we serve.
 We’re proud to offer a strong package of benefits that include:

-Medical, dental, and vision insurance, Flexible Spending Accounts (FSA), life insurance, supplemental life insurance, disability insurance, and accidental death and dismemberment
+Medical, dental, and vision insurance, Flexible Spending Accounts (FSA), life insurance, supplemental life insurance, and disability insurance

 Paid Time Off, Leave, and 401(k) Benefits